-The first edition of The Unofficial Guide to Universal Orlando by Seth Kubersky with Bob Sehlinger and Len Testa was published by John Wiley & Sons on August 18, 2015.
+The 2022 edition of The Unofficial Guide to Universal Orlando by Seth Kubersky was published by Universal Guides on December 7, 2021.
 Seth Kuberky is no stranger to Universal, having once worked there and has written other books on the subject including earlier editions of Universal Orlando: The Ultimate Guide to the Ultimate Theme Park Adventure.

-Whilst the Universal Orlando Resort gets a mention in other Unofficial titles, this book is the first “Unofficial” book dedicated purely to the two Universal theme parks, Universal Studios Florida and Universal’s Islands of Adventure as well as Universal CityWalk and Wet ’n Wild.
+Whilst the Universal Orlando Resort gets a mention in other Unofficial titles, this book is the first “Unofficial” book dedicated purely to the two Universal theme parks, Universal Studios Florida and Universal’s Islands of Adventure as well as Universal CityWalk and the new Volcano Bay water park.

 If you have read The Unofficial Guide to Walt Disney World then you will be very familiar with its structure and layout.

 If you are a fan of the Walt Disney Unofficial Guides and plan on spending time at Universal then this book is a “must have”